 Organizations need to develop policies and procedures that reflect their vision, values and culture as well as the needs of their employees.
 Once they are in place, enforcing these guidelines is even more important.
 However, accomplishing these goals can be tougher than it sounds.

-Without proper policies and procedures in place, you may experience more workplace issues.
-Learn how to manage Human Resources investigations effectively in our free eBook.
+Without strong policies and procedures in place, you may experience more workplace issues.

 Policies and procedures go hand-in-hand but are not interchangeable.